ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 ### 1. Utility Functions Testing (`companyUtils.test.ts`)
 **✅ 15/15 Tests Passed**

+**What it does:** Tests core utility functions that handle company data operations including search filtering, sorting, and distance calculations.
+These are pure functions that form the foundation of the app's data processing capabilities.

 **Test Categories:**
 - **Search Filtering (6 tests):** Validates company search by name, address, and sectors